 I use Sharaholic which is the share buttons you see on my left sidebar.
 It’s free and you can customize the color, size, and where it sits on your site!
 Hundreds of people have shared my posts to Facebook over the last few months due to this making it easy for them to share.

-There are just SO many things to do when it comes to how to get more traffic with your blog.
+There are just SO many things to do when it comes to how to get more traffic to your blog.
 It’s overwhelming.
 Getting my first 10,000 page views in a month was about 10,000 times harder than going from 10,000-30,000 page views.
 You have so much ground work to lay.